bbelson2/coro-mc-wwl-code/Library.md

 - The split phase event class `split_phase_event_t` makes use of lambda expressions.
 These may be considered to fail the transparency objective.

 - The split phase event class `split_phase_event_t` makes use of STL's `<functional>`, to store lambda expressions for deferred operations.
 (These lambdas cannot be stored as function pointers because they use captures.)
-For the next iteration, therefore, we decided to avoid lambdas and instead to use void function pointers; in place of captures, we will use global static data.
+In a future iteration, therefore, we will avoid lambdas and instead use void function pointers; in place of captures, we will use global static data.

 - `future_t` and its related classes use dynamic memory allocation.
 Because `future_t` and `promise_t` maintain a shared `awaitable_state_t` via a usage count, the memory is dynamically allocated (through a smart pointer).
 We will avoid this in the second iteration by by using global static data storage for promise and state.

 - The scheduler uses the STL `stack<>` container to hold the current set of blocked coroutines for a task.

-- The I2C api is too complex (see [version 1](archive/iteration1/api_i2c.cpp)); it contains too much secondary level code, which should be split out into an implementation layer.
+- The I2C api is too complex (see [version 1](archive/iteration1/Sources/api_i2c.cpp)); it contains too much secondary level code, which should be split out into an implementation layer.
 Low-level calls which read and write byte arrays should be implemented as asynchronous primitives delivered as coroutines - each matching a synchronous primitive.
 The current read and write calls should be coroutines composed of these primitives.

 ## Second iteration